dalong0514/readnotes/20200201读书笔记/2020096JavaScript-The-Good-PartsR02.md

 』

 ## 10. Beautiful Features

-Thus, expecting thy reply, I profane my lips on thy foot, my eyes on thy picture, and my heart on thy every part.
-Thine, in the dearest design of industry...

-—William Shakespeare, Love’s Labor’s Lost

 I was invited last year to contribute a chapter to Andy Oram’s and Greg Wilson’s Beautiful Code (O’Reilly), an anthology on the theme of beauty as expressed in computer programs.
 I wanted to write my chapter in JavaScript.
 I wanted to use it to present something abstract, powerful, and useful to show that the language was up to it.
 And I wanted to avoid the browser and other venues in which JavaScript is typecast.
 I wanted to show something respectable with some heft to it.